Mercalyn/cuda-vs.-pytorch/README.md

 ## PYTORCH
+### Cuda block Interpretation
+> Cuda blocks will exist in Pytorch's Z dimension.
+In other words, Cuda's 20,000 blocks in the X direction will be translated to a depth dimension in Pytorch, giving a tensor size of [20000, 32, 32], allowing this portion to also run in parallel.

 ### Smart Backend
-> Interpretation of Cuda blocks will exist in Pytorch's Z dimension.
-In other words, Cuda's 20,000 blocks in the X direction will be translated to a depth dimension in Pytorch, giving a size of [20000, 32, 32], allowing this portion to also run in parallel.
-One snag was that Pytorch's backend is a dynamic graph system that heavily optimizes itself, so the A array had to also be a depth of 20000 like G in order to prevent it from caching results and shortcutting.
+> One snag was that Pytorch's backend is a dynamic graph system that heavily optimizes itself, so the A array had to also be a depth of 20000 like G in order to prevent it from caching results and shortcutting.
 More VRAM is expected to be used.

 ## RESULTS